Organizing a Blog Post

 Give your reader some background on your subject; why is it important?
 Why should your reader care?

-Explore your topic or theme with anecdotes, observations, definitions and speculations, and quotes from the book
+Explore your topic or theme with anecdotes, observations, definitions and speculations, and quotes.
+Direct quotes are always a stronger, more favorable way to tell a story, and also serve to break up the text.

 Each blog post has an accompanying annotation to help point out its useful features.
 After reading each one, consider what you like or dislike about the writing, setup, or arrangement of the piece.
 You can apply similar strategies or designs to your own blog post.